MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-new-rule-condition.png "Create new rule and conditions")

-Besides the rule's name, this panel enables you to specify all the conditions for that role.
+The new rule panel enables you to specify all the conditions for that role.
 Each condition is represented by two rows that include the following mandatory selections.

-1. Attribute that will be used for matching from the first match pair entity: Name, Phone, Email Address, etc.
+1. Attribute that will be used for matching from the first match pair entity: *Name, Phone, Email Address, etc.* Choose an attribute that is likely unique to the customer, and similar information can be found in other entities.

 [IMPORTANT!]
 > You should avoid matching on the basis of activity-type attributes.
 In other words, if an attribute seems to be an activity, then it might be a poor criteria to match by.

 2. Attribute that will be used for matching from the second match pair entity.

 3. **Normalization method**: Various normalization options are available for the attributes chosen in fields (1) and (2) - from removing punctuation, to removing spaces, to many others.
-Note that for some attribute types, a specific and possibly optimal combination of normalizations will be automatically chosen for you.
-This option is called **Semantic Normalization** in the drop down and you can change this default selection to any of the other options.

 4. The level of precision that will be used for that condition:

    - Selecting **Exact** on the left-side of the scale to have only matching records matched.

-   [IMPORTANT!]
-   > Choosing **Exact Match** on the basis of the same AttributeId type (for example AccountId, ContactId) will not lead to optimal result.
-While you may want to link the two entities through a relationship (visit the **Relationships** section in order to review), the match process should be executed on the basis of other attributes.

    - Selecting one of the other levels will dictate that records that are not 100% identical will also be matched. **High** fits cases where precision is more important than reach such as a financial service to a specific customer. **Low** fits cases where the opposite is true such as a marketing campaign.
 The **Medium** level serves as a middle-ground option.